Blended Value

 Alternate Mapping: Blended Value

 The Fractal Science Kit fractal generator Alternate Mapping Blended Value returns the blended value over all points P in each orbit.
+A shape transformation is applied to each orbit point at the beginning of each iteration.

 See also: